Manarola: A Glimpse of Old Italy in Cinque Terre

 We chose Manarola to avoid the crowds in Vernazza, its better known, and some say more picturesque, sister town to the north.

-We want some of the old — a glimpse of a time when people seldom left these once-remote seaside villages — and we find it in Manarola.
+We want some of the old — a glimpse of a time when people seldom left these once-remote seaside villages — and we found it in Manarola.

-As we stand on our veranda, I’m wondering again if we even need to leave the room.
+As we stood on our veranda, I wondered again if we even need to leave the room.
 Terraces lined with grapevines, supported by ancient, stacked-stone walls define a curving hillside directly across from us, where burly men carry wicker baskets filled with the just-picked grapes that will be used to make the area’s namesake white wines.

-An old man and his young helper repair one of the walls, the echo of their hammering and shoveling the only thing breaking a calming silence.
+An old man and his young helper were repairing one of the walls, the echo of their hammering and shoveling the only thing that broke a calming silence.
 The ocean at the bottom of town is far enough away not to be heard, but close enough to fill the air with a salty aroma.

-This region is also known for its fresh seafood, and Manarola is at least partly known for Trattoria da Billy, a longtime purveyor of local dishes made only with local ingredients.
-Francesco secures us a table for dinner and we head out along a narrow path, past modest stucco houses that break up the view of the ocean, to a multi-level restaurant hanging on a cliff on one side of town.
+This region is also known for its fresh seafood, and Manarola is at least partly known for Trattoria dal Billy, a longtime purveyor of local dishes made only with local ingredients.
+Francesco secured us a table for dinner and we headed out along a narrow path, past modest stucco houses that break up the view of the ocean, to a multi-level restaurant hanging on a cliff on one side of town.

 Photos of the current owner carrying goat-sized fish through the harbor while wearing nothing but a bikini swimsuit (standard attire for local fisherman) cover the walls inside the restaurant’s modest dining room.

-We start with a 12-course seafood antipasti, which includes squash blossoms stuffed with white fish and slices of raw Tuna bathed in balsamic.
-The owner asks us how we’re doing, and then launches into a tirade about tourists who don’t appreciate his food.
+We started with a 12-course seafood antipasto, which includes squash blossoms stuffed with white fish and slices of raw tuna bathed in balsamic.
+The owner asked us how we’re doing, and then launched into a tirade about tourists who don’t appreciate his food.

-“They come here just for the view,” he says, as he delivers a platter of red pasta topped with a whole lobster.
+I appreciated his passion, but he couldn’t understand.
+He’s got this view every day.
+Where we come from, there is no comparison, and we intend to soak it up every chance we get.“They come here just for the view,” he said, as he delivered a platter of red pasta topped with a whole lobster.
 “We start early every morning with fish we just caught and spend all day in the kitchen.
 We only serve 70 people a night.”

 A perfect day in Cinque Terre

-We start the next day on Manarola’s “vineyard walk,” a dirt path that cuts along the hillside above town.
-Workers fill baskets with grapes while we enjoy views of town and the Mediterranean coast.
-The path leads around to face the sea and down through a centuries-old mausoleum before dumping us out on the main walk, which snakes along the coast, connecting all the towns in Cinque Terre.
+We started the next day on Manarola’s “Vineyard Walk,” a dirt path that cuts along the hillside above town.
+Workers filled baskets with grapes while we enjoyed views of the town and the Mediterranean coast.
+The path led around to face the sea and down through a centuries-old mausoleum before dumping us out on the main walk, which snakes along the coast, connecting all the towns in Cinque Terre.

-We circle back to Manarola’s harbor, with its diverse audience of colorful buildings, each with an unobstructed view of the fishing boats that come and go each day.
+We circled back to Manarola’s harbor, with its diverse audience of colorful buildings, each with an unobstructed view of the fishing boats that come and go each day.

 In the fall, the basketball-court-sized main square, a short walk up from the harbor, is pleasantly devoid of crowds.
 Little artisan shops share the street with cafes that display a variety of focaccia and pizza in a colorful array behind glass.

 “What’s your favorite?”
-I ask the guy behind the counter at one of the food shops.
-He points to a pile of Focaccia con Pesto, the local specialty.
+I asked the guy behind the counter at one of the food shops.
+He pointed to a pile of Focaccia con Pesto, the local specialty.

 Couples, hoping to seal their love for eternity, have attached thousands of colorful padlocks to the railings along the way.

-We find it hard to leave, but Vernazza calls to us from the other end of a three-mile stretch of coastal path.
+We found it hard to leave, but Vernazza called to us from the other end of a three-mile stretch of coastal path.

-It’s a challenging hike with memorable vistas, and at the end we’re rewarded with an almost aerial view of Vernazza’s peach and yellow buildings as they cling to a rocky, hook-shaped outcropping that seems to point at the larger village of Montoroso, visible to the north.
+It’s a challenging hike with memorable vistas, and at the end, we were rewarded with an almost aerial view of Vernazza’s peach and yellow buildings as they cling to a rocky, hook-shaped outcropping that seems to point at the larger village of Monterosso, visible to the north.

-True to what we read about it, Vernazza is packed with pushy tourists.
-But we love it anyway.
+True to what we read about it, Vernazza was packed with pushy tourists.
+But we loved it anyway.

-A color palate of tall stucco houses line a narrow main street that spills out into a bustling harbor.
-We grab a table under a group of umbrellas that fight for space on the concrete pier.
+A color palate of tall stucco houses lines a narrow main street that spills out into a bustling harbor.
+We grabbed a table under a group of umbrellas that fight for space on the concrete pier.

-One large pesto pizza and two cold beers later, we join about a hundred people on the harbor’s tiny beach for a swim.
-The water is clear and warm, but the crowds are a bit much.
+One large pesto pizza and two cold beers later, we joined about a hundred people on the harbor’s tiny beach for a swim.
+The water was clear and warm, but the crowds were a bit much.

-“Let’s hop the ferry back to Manarola,” I say.
-Todd agrees.
+“Let’s hop the ferry back to Manarola,” I said.
+Todd agreed.

 Manarola’s harbor has no beach, but it does have really wonderful deep-water swimming.
-We jump in from its big rocks and climb out on metal ladders that extend into the water.
+We jumped in from its big rocks and climbed out on metal ladders that extend into the water.

 Little sailboats go in and out as sexy sunbathers jockey for a spot to lay their towels.
-We’re enjoying the most beautiful swimming pool in the world.
+We enjoyed the most beautiful swimming pool in the world.

 Sunsets and savory food with a view

 It’s late afternoon and a sunset, best watched from our veranda, is in store.
-At a little shop just off the harbor we buy some cured meats, a lump of local cheese and a bottle of Chianti for a ridiculously low price.
+At a little shop just off the harbor, we bought some cured meats, a lump of local cheese and a bottle of Chianti for a ridiculously low price.

 Despite the steepness, it’s a pleasant walk back to our hotel.
 The river that carved this little canyon has been covered by a concrete roadway that winds through the center of town.
 We can’t see it, but it makes a relaxing sound and it cools the air.

-As we climb, an old woman wearing a yellow apron appears in a second-story window and yells in Italian at a worker on the street.
+As we climbed, an old woman wearing a yellow apron appeared in a second-story window and yelled in Italian at a worker on the street.

-A man sweeps the front stoop of his shop a few doors down as a little truck filled with baskets of grapes drives by.
-There isn’t another tourist in sight.
-I feel like I’ve stepped into an old Italian movie.
+A man swept the front stoop of his shop a few doors down as a little truck filled with baskets of grapes drives by.
+There wasn’t another tourist in sight.
+I felt like I’ve stepped into an old Italian movie.

 “I know I’ve said many times that southern Spain can’t be topped as the perfect place to retire,” I tell Todd.
 “But I think I was wrong about that too.”

 John Caldwell is a writer, editor and content designer based in San Diego.
-He toured Italy in 2010 with his husband Todd.
+He toured Italy with his husband Todd